GDQuest/website/content/news/2016/krita/recommended-graphic-tablets/index.md

-+++
-aliases = ["/post/2016/krita/recommended-graphic-tablets/", "/post/recommended-graphic-tablets/"]

-author = "nathan"
-category = ["Hardware"]
+---
+aliases:
+- /post/2016/krita/recommended-graphic-tablets/
+- /post/recommended-graphic-tablets/
+author: nathan
+category:
+- Hardware
-date = "2016-03-23T10:08:53+01:00"
+date: "2016-03-23T10:08:53+01:00"
-description = "On this page, you can find a list of the graphic tablets I recommend for Game Art Quest.
-Flat tablets are perfect for everyone to start with at a low price, while screen tablets are a better fit if you do a lot of line work." keywords = ["graphic tablet", "Wacom", "Huion", "Monoprice"] title = "Recommended graphic tablets" type = "post"
+description: On this page, you can find a list of the graphic tablets I recommend for Game Art Quest.
+Flat tablets are perfect for everyone to start with at a low price, while screen tablets are a better fit if you do a lot of line work.

-+++
+keywords:
+- graphic tablet
+- Wacom
+- Huion
+- Monoprice
+title: Recommended graphic tablets
+type: post
+---

 <img src="/img/post/hardware/huion-vs-wacom.jpg" alt="Huion vs Wacom graphic tablet banner" class="img-responsive" />